BenWolfaardt/Deep_Learning-EEG_Data/EEGLAB Scripts/README.md

 EpochRemoval.m

-      Semi-automate GUI interactions as task had to be repeated 540 times...
+      Semi-automated GUI interactions as task had to be repeated 540 times...

 Preprocessing.m